Early season pest control for Ontario soybeans growers

 “Crop rotation can prevent pest build-up through the disturbance of the lifecycle of pests,” he said.
 “Though it might be tempting for some to be consistent with a particular crop, having a long-term strategy and rotating your crops is one crucial step for growers to take to lower the chance of pest infestations and help their odds of producing a solid crop yield.

-“Crop rotations help growers build a pattern where they can manage pests more effectively, and without having to rely on crop protection products more heavily.”
+“Crop rotations help growers build a pattern that allows them to manage pests more effectively and without having to rely on crop protection products more heavily.”

 Like crop rotation, Maisonneuve said that tillage, or lack of it, is another method of disrupting pests’ lifecycles and population build-up.
 “No-till farming reduces seedcorn maggot risk in soybeans, while tillage influences wireworm and cutworm habitats,” he said.